 5 Push a scribing tool into the right side of the cake drum to create a hole large enough for the wooden barbecue skewer.
 Insert the wooden skewer at the base of the fairy toadstool into the hole and secure it with a little royal icing.
 Allow the royal icing to set for 12 hours.

 1. Roll out a small amount of white modelling paste into a thin sheet and use the daisy cutters to cut out six small and three medium daisies.
 Glue a small ball of yellow modelling paste in the centre of each flower.
 Lay the daisies in a foam drying tray to firm for two hours.

 2. Divide 25g (>¾oz) of Mocha Cream sugarpaste/fondant into 10 balls of different sizes and gently flatten each ball in the palm of your hand.
 Attach the balls to the cake drum in a pathway leading from the door to the edge of the drum.
 Use a Dresden tool and ball tools to add a mottled and cracked texture to the surface of each ball.

 3. Knead Sunny Lime paste food colour into 20g (¾oz) of White SFP/gumpaste to make a lime green colour.
 Divide the paste into approximately 16 balls of different sizes.
 Roll each ball into an elongated cone shape then bend the tip over into a spiral.
 Trim the wide end on each piece flat.
 Use edible glue to fix the cones to the cake drum in groups of two or three.
 Once firm, add the daisies to the cake drum in the same way.

 4. Wrap green ribbon around the edge of the cake drum and secure it with double-sided tape.

-Reprinted with permission from Making Sugar Models by Vicky Teather, published by B. Dutton Publishing 2020.
+Fairy cake topper tutorial and fairy toadstool cake tutorial reprinted with permission from Making Sugar Models by Vicky Teather, published by B. Dutton Publishing 2020.